Troubleshooting Fax Transmission and Reception Issues

 - If the copy is blank, the scanner is not working properly and requires service.

 - If the copy has dark vertical lines, the scanner glass and white reference strip need to be cleaned.
-For more information, go to General Cleaning of an HP All-in-One or Fax Product (buu01831) (in English).

 - For received faxes: Print a self-test report.